What Other Parents Are Reading

 My baby is 8 months old and already likes to stand with assistance.
 Is now the right time to get him used to wearing shoes?

-Although it's exciting to see your baby in that first pair of tiny shoes, hold off putting them on him until he is walking.
+It's exciting to see your baby getting ready for his first steps, but hold off on that first pair of tiny shoes until he is walking.
 Shoes are mainly for protecting a baby's feet, especially when walking outdoors.
 Putting shoes on sooner won't help your baby learn to walk any faster or better.
 In fact, shoes that have hard, inflexible soles can actually make it harder for him to learn to walk because they restrict natural foot movement.